 Students, staff and visitors must stay home if unwell or if they have COVID-19 symptoms.

 There is a clear process in place to manage COVID-19 cases in schools.
-Similar to other illnesses, if there is a case in your child’s classroom, monitor your child closely for symptoms.
+Similar to other illnesses, monitor your child closely for symptoms.
 If your child is unwell, please keep them home and get them tested.
-Schools will communicate directly with families if there’s a case at school.
 Public Health will work closely with schools if there are increased cases in classrooms.
-Notifications to families regarding cases and outbreaks will utilise existing communication channels used by schools.
+Notifications to families regarding increases in cases will utilise existing communication channels used by schools.

 Unless otherwise advised, the class will remain open for learning and students who are well should continue to attend.